-So if I wanted to move FAQs to being next to Who, Me?
+So if I wanted to move FAQs to be next to Who, Me?
 I would change the order number on the FAQ Page to 1 and change Books to 2.
 So Order allows you to arrange your Pages the way you want.

-As you can see from the below example, I have several Pages nesting under the top level (Parent) Page “Who, Me?”
+As you can see from the below example, I have several Pages nesting under the top-level (Parent) Page “Who, Me?”

 The same goes for my Guest Poster Page.
-I have a link to my guest post articles in the top level Page and then two nested Pages.
+I have a link to my guest post articles in the top-level Page and then two nested Pages.

 To change the level, on the right-hand side of the Page Template, under Page Attributes, it has Top Level.
 If you untick this it will list of all your existing Pages.
 You can then select which Page will be the Top Level (Parent) for your new Page to be nested beneath.

 Why you should set some Pages up first